As of today, who has access to the Role-Based Permissions functionality?

 How does this new Role Migration Tool work?

-When your organization decides to go through the migration from permission sets to Role-Based Permissions, you can click on the banner and it will navigate you to the migration page in the new Account Management app in Apricot.
+When your organization decides to go through the migration from permission sets to Role-Based Permissions, navigate you to the migration page in the new Account Management app in Apricot.
 The migration page will notify you of what the migration entails.
 It will not automatically start the migration.

 Once the end user clicks "Switch Now", the migration will begin.
 Every permission set will be made into a role.
 It is a 1:1 relationship.